Attention Southamptonites! Join us in supporting the Pyrrhus Concer Home Site at 51 Pond Lane in Southampton, NY.

 • Appoint citizens with expertise in historic preservation, preservation planning, historic resources management, and/or public history to serve on the Southampton Town CPF Advisory Board.
 Open all meetings of the town CPF Advisory Board to public observation, even if there are no public hearings scheduled.

-• Leverage pledges of CPF tax revenue to raise dollar-for-dollar matching contributions from private donors and foundations like the Robert David Lion Gardiner Foundation.
+• Leverage pledges of CPF tax revenue to raise dollar-for-dollar matching contributions from private donors and foundations.
 Private matching funds could help support rehabilitation work, as well as ongoing public programming provided by non-profit stewardship partners.

 • Seek additional guidance for preservation planning and decision-making from experts at New York State Historic Preservation Office’s Technical Preservation Services Bureau.

 • “Preservation Update: The Case Of The Pyrrhus Concer Homestead”